Introduction to Invoices:

 A tax invoice is called a “Bill” in common parlance.
 However, the one major difference between an invoice and a bill is that a bill states that money is owed for certain purchases, while an invoice is an itemized statement which contains particulars of goods sent, and sums up the money owed.

 Uses of an tax invoice:

 A tax invoice has quite a few uses.
-The most important of them are briefly described below:
+The most important of them are briefly describe below:

 - Maintaining Records: A sales invoice is a proof of sale.
-Its basic purpose is to maintain records of sales.
-A sales invoice is also helpful in determining if full payment for the sale was received or not.
+Its basic purpose is to maintain records of sales, Because a sales invoice is also helpful in determining if full payment for the sale was receive or not.
 They are also used to track inventory.
 Sales invoices are thus invaluable to book-keeping and maintaining records.

-- Legal Purposes: As stated earlier, a sales invoice can be used as a proof of sale, as it contains all the details of the transaction, including the type of good sold, its quantity, price, warranty details, etc. This can be helpful in defending the business against potential lawsuits.
+- Legal Purposes: As stated earlier, a sales invoice can be use as a proof of sale, as it contains all the details of the transaction, including the type of good sold, its quantity, price, warranty details, etc. So this can be helpful in defending the business against potential lawsuits.